 The Ebb and Flow of a series

 Continuing in a series of this name, this little 12″ piece, ironically enough “Ebb & Flow 12”, made one day last week, is for the SAQA fundraiser later this year.
-Pretty well a potholder size, I consider it really more of a sample. there seems to be a trend to smaller qworks that are more easily travelled as a collection, and more affordable.
+Pretty well a potholder size, I consider it really more of a sample.
+There seems to be a trend to smaller works that are more easily travelled as a collection, and more affordable.
 I am in two minds about the development.
 Recently a gallery here sold two small pieces of my work, so it is time I produced a few more and thought seriously about their presentation; there’s been a lot of discussion on the SAQA list recently about possibilities, and I have been mulling them over.
 The two sold were mounted on what looked like sand blasted glass – actually finely hand sanded perspex – fairly labour intesnsive to get looking good, but I will also do some mounted on canvas stretcher frames for comparison.

 The quilting in this little work is machined metallic pewter along the edge where print meets plain – and by doing that I learned something I won’t do in the next one I make, #13, which will be larger.
 The surface will look very much the same but the metallic embroidery will be done before the final piecing, and I am not sure yet about the quilting, – it may be the subject of another 12″ square yet.